Tugcga/SoftLux/README.md

 # SoftLux addon for Softimage

 This addon is integrates [LuxCoreRender](https://luxcorerender.org/) into Softimage.
 The repository contains the source of the addon.
 The core of the integration is written on ```c++```, shader definitions and some utility commands are writen on ```Python```.

-Release page contains compiled and packed version of the addon.
+[Release page](https://github.com/Tugcga/SoftLux/releases) contains compiled and packed version of the addon.

+[Wiki page](https://github.com/Tugcga/SoftLux/wiki) contains small manual.
+It covers basic functionality of the addon.
+The wiki pages are open for editing.
+So, if anyone would like to fix errors or add some information - feel free to improve the documentation of the addon.

+If you have some question or find a bug - use [Issues page](https://github.com/Tugcga/SoftLux/issues).

 # How to build